 You can use zoning to keep some rooms at different temperatures than others.
 Some zoning systems have dampers in their ductwork that send conditioned air where it’s needed, and others have separate indoor units.
 Zoning lets you avoid conditioning unoccupied rooms, and it allows people to choose the temperatures they prefer for their bedrooms.
 Many smart thermostats with zoning can connect wirelessly to cameras or motion sensors.
 They can learn your routine and keep you from wasting energy on empty areas.

 Turning your HVAC system on and off frequently can cause increased wear and shorten its life.
 It also wastes energy.
 After you choose the best settings for your smart thermostat, don’t alter them unless your schedule changes.
 If you feel too hot or cold, use a ceiling fan or a blanket, and don’t change your thermostat settings unless you or your family members feel uncomfortable often.

-Samm’s Heating and Air Conditioning is a Trane Comfort Specialist with more than a decade of heating and air conditioning experience.
+Samm’s Heating and Air Conditioning is an American Standard Customer Care Dealer with more than a decade of heating and air conditioning experience.
 We can help you choose the best smart thermostat for your home.
 For outstanding service, call us anytime at (214) 251-4438.